nzubeifechukwu/mini-message-board/README.md

 See the [live demo](https://nzubeifechukwu-mini-message-board.up.railway.app/).

-## How to use the app
+## How to run the app locally

 - Clone the repo
 - On your local machine, start up the server by running `node app.js`
-- Visit http://localhost:3000/ on your browser
+- Visit http://localhost:8080/ on your browser
 - You can then click on the relevant links to add a **new message**, **open** a message, or return to the home page.

 ## Routes and methods

 The app is comprised of the following routes and HTTP methods:

 - **app.get("/")**: This is the root route.
-To navigate to this route, visit http://localhost:3000/, which takes you to the Home page.
+To navigate to this route, visit http://localhost:8080/, which takes you to the Home page.
 - **app.get("/new")**: This route takes you to the New Message page.
-To navigate to this route, click on the New Message nav link on Home (or message details) page or visit http://localhost:3000/new.
+To navigate to this route, click on the New Message nav link on Home (or message details) page or visit http://localhost:8080/new.
 - **app.post("/new")**: This route sends a POST request when you click on the Submit button after filling out the form on the New Message page.
 It then redirects you to the Home page.
 - **app.get("/:user/message")**: This route shows the message details when you click on the Open link for each message.